tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

 ### 1. Instructor Do: Welcome Class (5 min)

 Welcome students to the second day of the deep learning unit!
-Open the lesson slides and move to the _Hello Deep Learning!_ slide and highlight the following:
+Open the lesson slides and move to the _What is Deep Learning?_ slide and highlight the following:

 * Today, we will dive into constructing deep learning models with real-world data.